denten-books/plain-text/4-format.md

 hammer nails, for example.
 But a computer can be used to extend the metaphor of hammering nails into the virtual realm.

-Xerox a number of patents Stuart Kent Card.

-"Word correction metaphor" from microsoft. [@rozak_method_1999].
+A number of patents from IBM, Xerox, and Microsoft rely on the language of metaphor extensions.
+Consider United States Patent #5,907,854 by Paula J. Cox et.al. of International Business Machines in Armonk, New York.
+The invention describes "a library metaphor that allows a user to organize the online books in a manner that has meaning and utility."
+The authors go on to explain that "while the actual books may be store in many separate and distinct locations [...] the bookcase provides a familiar classification system."
+The go on to write that the creation of bookcase metaphors involves "the creation of appropriate links to the actual online book/bookshelf/bookcase."
+The "book metaphor" ultimately "provides an easy to understand and intuitive model for a user who might not be familiar with on-line viewing tools" [@cox_method_1999].
+Similarly, the influential product design firm IDEO worked with Xerox on improving company's file manager shell PC Catalog, later renamed to TabWorks.
+In describing the design process, IDEO developers wrote about defining "key elements of the metaphor" contained in the image of "tabs" and "catalogs."

-"The contents of the notebook metaphor are displayed as a stack of sheets."
-"In this wya, the interface in accordance with the invention permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].
+"The book *cover*," they wrote, "opened to display three *rings* binding a set of divider *tabs*, each containing one or more *pages*."
+Pages, in turn contained *items* or "icons representing documents or applications" [@moll-carrillo_articulating_1995, 1-7].
+In a similar binder-based software application, the engineers at IBM describe the "contents of the notebook metaphor," which are "displayed as a stack of sheets."
+"In this way, the interface in accordance with the invention permits a user to directly manipulate the sheets in the notebook metaphor" [@glaser_graphical_1995].

-International Business Machines a number of patents.

-"On-line electronic books are stored in remote storage devices and accessible through a server or other type of interface device.
-A bookcase is created and stored in a local storage device.
-Appropriate electronic links are supplied in order to access an electronic book from the bookcase.
-The bookcase provides a library metaphor that allows a user to organize the online books in a manner that has meaning and utility to the user."

-Carroll gets it wrong.
-Metaphors do not enable learning.

 The metaphors of human-computer interaction hide the true material conditions of the computed sign.
 More than a parchment packet to be unwrapped and